• Loading stock data...

 The former president of the NWSL’s San Diego Wave is accused of knowingly misleading the team’s new owners by promising to remain with the club after its sale, only to resign two days after the deal was completed.

-Jill Ellis, who was president of the Wave for over four years and now works for FIFA, repeatedly pledged to stay with the team amid negotiations, according to the lawsuit filed Monday in California state court.
+Jill Ellis, who was president of the Wave for more than four years and now works for FIFA, repeatedly pledged to stay with the team amid negotiations, according to the lawsuit filed Monday in California state court.

-The suit, first reported by the San Diego Union Tribune, was filed by an entity associated with private-equity firm Levine Leichtman Capital Partners, led by Lauren Leichtman and Arthur Levine.
-They were “particularly interested” in buying the team because of the “renown and involvement” of Ellis, who won two Women’s World Cups as head coach of the U.S. Women’s National Soccer team.
+The suit, first reported by The San Diego Union-Tribune, was filed by an entity associated with private-equity firm Levine Leichtman Capital Partners, led by Lauren Leichtman and Arthur Levine.
+They were “particularly interested” in buying the team because of the “renown and involvement” of Ellis, who won two Women’s World Cups as head coach of the U.S. women’s national team.

 The firm purchased the Wave last year in a then-record $120 million deal (that record was broken a few months later when Disney CEO Bob Iger and his wife, Willow Bay, bought Angel City FC at a $250 million valuation).